simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

     - fetch endpoint for issuing statements about subordinates (registered clients)
   - Clients can now be configured with new properties:
     - Entity Identifier
-    - Supported Registration Types
+    - Supported OpenID Federation Registration Types
     - Federation JWKS
     - Protocol JWKS, JWKS URI and Signed JWKS URI,
     - Registration type (manual, federated_automatic, or other in the future)
+    - Is Federated flag (indicates participation in federation context)
     - Timestamps: created_at, updated_at, expires_at
-    - Is Federated flag (indicates participation in federation context)
 - Improved AuthProc filter support
   - Support authproc filters that need to redirect and later resume processing
     - `consent` and `preprodwarning` are two authprocs that redirect for user interaction and are now supported